Artichoke and Chicken Chowder is a hearty, satisfying bowl of deliciousness!

 - Place milk in a medium mixing bowl and slowly sift the flour into the milk, whisking it in as you go.
 Slowly stir milk mixture into soup.
 Simmer soup until thick, around 15 minutes, stirring often.

-- Stir in cheese; add salt and pepper to taste.
+- Stir in artichoke hearts and cheese; add salt and pepper to taste.
 If soup is too thick, add additional broth.

 Notes